-As at March 31, 2025 and March 31, 2024, the estimated impact on the Net Assets of the Fund due to a reasonably possible change in benchmark, with all other variables held constant, is presented in the tables below.
+As at March 31, 2025, the estimated impact on the Net Assets of the Fund due to a reasonably possible change in benchmark, with all other variables held constant, is presented in the table below.
 In practice, actual results may differ from this sensitivity analysis and the difference could be material.